longles/yt-terminal/README.md

 > `-r <resolution: int> [optional]`

-&ensp; The pixel width of the display.
+The pixel width of the display.
 If this flag is not set, then it will default to the current width of your terminal.

 > `-f <fps: int> [optional]`

-&ensp; The fps at which to split the video and replay in the terminal.
+The fps at which to split the video and replay in the terminal.
 Since videos download at <= 30fps, setting it too high will result in a lot of duplicate frames.

-> `-p <performance-mode: toggle> `
+> `-p <performance test <: toggle> `

-&ensp; Switch to a faster rendering algorithm.
-Results in better fps at higher resolutions, but can be unstable, especially if the fps value set by `-f` is too high.
+Switch to a different rendering algorithm.
+Performs worse than the default algorithm in most cases :(

 > `-s <stats: toggle> `

-&ensp; Add the flag to display a duration bar, fps, and elapsed time at the bottom of the video.
+Add the flag to display a duration bar, fps, and elapsed time at the bottom of the video.
 Can be a little buggy with when enabled with the `-p` flag.

 > `-u <youtube url: str> [required]`

-&ensp; URL to a video.
+URL to a video.
 Some videos may fail to download due to restrictions set by Youtube.

 ## Performance